IsmaelMartinez/model-selector/docs/user-guide.md

-# AI Model Selector - User Guide
+# AI Model Advisor - User Guide

 ## Overview

-The AI Model Selector helps you find the most environmentally efficient AI models for your specific tasks.
+The AI Model Advisor helps you find the most environmentally efficient AI models for your specific tasks.
 Our recommendations prioritize "smaller is better" - models that use less energy while maintaining good performance.

 ## How to Use